-Bass Lake to Cone Manor Loop: 4.6 miles, 600' elevation gain, 3 hrs.
+Bass Lake to Cone Manor Loop: 4.6 miles, 465' elevation gain, 3 hrs..
 Rated easy.
 This hike is on carriage trails, circles Bass Lake, climbs through woods up to the Cone manor house and then winds back down to Bass Lake, making a beautiful loop.
 Meet at Bass Lake parking area off Rte.
 221 in Blowing Rock.

-Bass Lake to Apple Barn (and Cone Manor depending on Weather).
+Bass Lake to Apple Barn 1.4 mi.
 Hike is on Cone Manor carriage trails and is rated easy.
 Bring a snack for rest break at Apple Barn.
 Meet at Bass Lake Parking area off Hwy.
 221.